jojoelfe/pcdh15_tomo_talk/README.md

 the laboratory of Ujwal Shinde at Oregon Health and Science University working on pH-mediated activation of the mammalian serine protease furin.
 He then joined Eric Gouaux at Oregon Health and Science University to study mechano-sensory transduction during hearing.
-Working together with Jingpeng Gai and Sarah Clark, he solved the structures of the PCDH15/Lhfpl5 complex that forms the lower end of the mammalian tip-link and of the motor protein prestin that underlies acustic amplification in the inner ear of mammals.
+Working together with Jingpeng Ge and Sarah Clark, he solved the structures of the PCDH15/LHFPL5 complex that forms the lower end of the mammalian tip-link and of the motor protein prestin that underlies acoustic amplification in the inner ear of mammals.
 They also used cryo-electron tomography to study the localization, stoichiometry and structural flexibility of the tip-link in stereocilia extracted from the inner ear of mice, furthering our understanding of hearing by taking direct images of single molecules of the underlying protein machinery.
-In 2021 he joined Nikolaus Grigorieff to work on developing methods and software for high-throughput molecule detection in cryo-electron micropraphs for visual proteomics.
+In 2021 he joined Nikolaus Grigorieff to work on developing methods and software for high-throughput molecule detection in cryo-electron micrographs to enable visual proteomics.

 ---